baptistecdr/aria2-integration/README.md

 - Run `npm run lint:fix` to lint and fix files
 - Run `npm run test` to run tests
   - Run `npm run test:coverage` to run tests with coverage
+- Firefox
-- Run `npm run build:firefox:watch` to auto-build for Firefox
+  - Run `npm run build:firefox:debug:watch` to auto-build for Firefox
   - Run `npm run start:firefox` to install on Firefox with auto-reload
+- Chromium
-- Run `npm run build:chromium:watch` to auto-build for Chromium
+  - Run `npm run build:chromium:debug:watch` to auto-build for Chromium
   - Run `npm run start:chromium` to install on Chromium with auto-reload

 ### Internationalization